-Robert is a first year PhD fellow at the Einstein Center for Neurosciences Berlin.
-Under the supervision of Henning Sprekeler, he investigates the learning mechanisms underlying intelligent swarm behavior.
-By combining Deep Multi-Agent Reinforcement Learning as well as evidence from animal psychology, he aspires to solve the inter-temporal as well as inter-agent credit assignment problem.
+Robert is a second year PhD student as part of the Science of Intelligence cluster.
+Under the supervision of Henning Sprekeler, he investigates computational mechanisms underlying intelligent collective systems.
+His research combines techniques from deep reinforcement learning, meta-learning and computational ethology.
 Before joining the lab in May 2019, Robert completed a MSc in Computing (Machine Learning) at Imperial College London, a Data Science MSc at Universitat Pompeu Fabra and an Economics undergrad at the University of Cologne.
 He enjoys long walks, ice cream, open source projects as well computational arts.
 And from time to time he writes down his thoughts.

 Learning of Intelligent Swarm Behavior